 I was first introduced to the energy bite at my food blogging event, the Chopped Conference, a few years ago.
 To be honest, I had hardly had time to eat that entire day I was so busy!
 And one of the local chefs we invited to come for the reception made energy bites.
 I definitely needed the energy and so I stopped by his table several times.
 And then he gave me his recipe.

-I started toying around with energy bite recipes ever since.
+I’ve been toying around with energy bite recipes ever since.

 Why You’ll Love Sugar Cookie Energy Bites